Bright Beginnings at West Hill School & Myrtle H. Stevens School

 Deaf/Hearing Impaired Services are provided to students through a contract with the Capital Region Education Council (CREC).
 CREC staff collaborates with general and special educators regarding students' audiological equipment and specialized learning needs.

-Visually Impaired Services are provided to students through itinerant staff from the State Board of Education and Services for the Blind and from the Capitol Region Education Council (CREC).
+Visually Impaired Services are provided to students through itinerant staff from the State Board of Education and Services for the Blind.

 Physical Therapy and/or Occupational Therapy Services are provided to students with disabilities when fine motor/ sensory motor/ gross motor difficulties impact their learning in a school setting.